UPDATE: Over 330,000 people have signed the petition to ban microbeads - add your name here.

 Where do they end up?
 New scientific research is continuing to find more and more examples of plastic inside all kinds of sealife.
 But it’s not just marine life, a recent study showed that 90 per cent of birds have plastic in their stomachs too!
 Microbeads end up in humans through toothpaste and through eating seafood that has ingested microplastics and the toxins that come with them.
 Check out this really useful infographic to find out more.

 Who’s campaigning and taking action?
 Canada and America are banning them.
 Companies like Asda, Avon, the Bodyshop, L’Oreal and Boots are pledging not to use them on their own brand products - but they may still stock other products with microbeads in.
 NGOs and campaigners are working with brands for an end to the use of microbeads and asking governments to consider banning them all together.

 How can I find out if products include microbeads and limit my use of them?
 You can find a list of companies who are pledging not to use microbeads here.
 You can check your toothpaste and cleaning products for the use of microbeads.
 If you want to go all natural, you can also try exfoliating with natural products like kernels, sugar or a wash cloth.

-We shouldn’t have to watch out for such unnecessary and damaging ingredients though - so make sure to sign and share the petition to David Cameron asking him to ban these unnecessary things for good.
+We shouldn’t have to watch out for such unnecessary and damaging ingredients though - so make sure to sign and share the petition to Theresa May asking her to ban these unnecessary things for good.